Spatial-Spectral Feature Extraction via Deep ConvLSTM Neural Networks for Hyperspectral Image Classification: Experimental Results

-On the other hand, as shown in Tables V-VII, the proposed SSCL3DNN model fuses spatial and spectral information more effectively to further improve the classification accuracy and yields the best classification result among all spatial-spectral models considered in this paper.
-Compared with 3-D CNN, the improvement in OA provided by SSCL3DNN are 0.51\%, 2.12\%, and 7.96\% for three data sets, respectively.
-In particular, the proposed SSCL3DNN model produces the remarkable gains in OA, AA, and \(\kappa\) for the Salinas Valley and University of Pavia data sets.
-From Tables V-VII, it can be seen that the 3-D extended architecture (ConvLSTM3D) of LSTM makes it possible for the proposed SSCL3DNN model to handle the multidimensional data, and the gate mechanisms in ConvLSTM3D enable SSCL3DNN to extract more discriminative spatial-spectral features for HSI classification.
+On the other hand, SSCL3DNN fuses the spatial and spectral information more effectively by the special 3-D operation, which can preserve the intrinsic structure of hyperspectral data to further improve the classification performance of SSCL2DNN, and obtains 0.76\%, 2.99\%, and 5.63\% gains in OA for these three HSI data sets, respectively.
+Compared with 3-D CNN, the improvements in OA provided by SSCL3DNN are 0.51\%, 2.12\%, and 7.96\% for three data sets, respectively.
+In particular, SSCL3DNN produces the remarkable gains for the Salinas Valley and University of Pavia data sets.
+From Tables VI-VIII, it can be seen that the 3-D extended architecture of LSTM makes it possible for SSCL3DNN to generate better classification performance by preserving the intrinsic structure of hyperspectral data, and the special gate structures enable SSCL3DNN to extract more discriminative spatial-spectral features.
+In addition, the classification performance of some classes with high correlation, such as class 10, class 11, and class 12 in the Indian Pines data set, class 8 and class 15 in the Salinas Valley data set, and class 1, class 6, and class 8 in the University of Pavia data set, is improved, which demonstrates the superiority of the proposed models.

-Corresponding to Tables V-VII, similar conclusions can be drawn from the classification maps presented in Figs. 8-10, from which it is obvious that the proposed SSCL3DNN model can provide the best classification maps, which are closest to the ground-truth maps for these three HSI data sets.
-In addition, there are only fewer misclassifications, and the clear boundaries of each class in the classification maps are better recognized.
+Corresponding to Tables VI-VIII, similar conclusions can be drawn from the classification maps presented in Figs. 5-7, from which it is obvious that the maps provided by the proposed models are closest to the ground-truth maps for these three data sets.
+In addition, there are only fewer misclassifications, and the boundaries of each class are better recognized, especially for class 2, class 10, and class 11 in Fig. 5, class 8 and class 15 in Fig. 6, and class 1, class 6, and class 8 in Fig. 7, which further verifies the effectiveness of the proposed models.

 As we all know, it is greatly expensive and difficult to obtain samples with labels.
 Therefore, it is necessary to investigate the performance under small training size.